LinkedIn Back to projects Contact me

 Interface

 The system was created for game creators, social workers and NGO’s employees.
-From our research it was a group that expected vibrant, fun and unconventional interfaces.
-At the same time the system was for professional and prolonged use, so the interface had to be calm, not distracting and easy on the eyes.
-These two contradicting approaches presented a significant challenge when designing the UI.
-When I was presenting the first drafts to future users, the more conservative would point them as crazy and out of place, while the more free-spirited would call them boring and corporate-like.
-We had to carefully balance these two impressions.
-In the end I and the team decided on a retro look of Windows 98 interface combined with isometric elements, few flat-design touches, modern color palette and subtle video-game references.
+Research showed this group expects vibrant, fun and unconventional interfaces.
+When I was presenting the first drafts, the stakeholders would consider them crazy and out of place, while the target audience would describe them as interesting, refreshing, and inspiring.
+I had to carefully balance this feel, with the fact that system was for professional and prolonged use.
+Interface had to be calm, not distracting and easy on the eyes.
+In the end I decided on a retro look of Windows 98 interface combined with isometric elements, few flat-design touches, low-saturation color palette and subtle video-game references.
 The tests proved that it was spot on and some game designers described it as “delightful and fun to use”.

 The interface was designed to be fun to use thanks to attractive graphics and great attention to detail.